-RESOURCE See Appendix D for information on command-line switches for use in the shortcut.
+RESOURCE See 11.5 below for information on command-line switches for use in the shortcut.

-Registry Window Menus
+6. Registry Window Menus

 The Registry Window Menus are displayed in the menu bar near the top of the window.
 The menus are File, Registry, Reports, Window, and Help.